SemaSandbox/pyomyo/README.md

 # PyoMyo
 Python module for the Thalmic Labs Myo armband.

+## Making a change here to demonstrate how Sema works.

 Cross platform and multithreaded and works without the Myo SDK.

 ```